 Race Fans, NHRA Racers Raise Nearly $12,000 at Charity Karting Event

-More than 35 race fans raced alongside stars from the NHRA Mello Yello Drag Racing Series on Saturday as they helped support a great cause during the 17th annual NHRA Tour de Charity at Sonoma Raceway's Simraceway Performance Karting Center.
+More than 35 race fans raced alongside stars from the NHRA Mello Yello Drag Racing Series on Saturday as they helped support a great cause during the 17th annual NHRA Tour de Charity at the Sonoma Raceway Karting Center.

 The charity event, which pitted race fans against four NHRA racers for a day of karting on the raceway's challenging kart track, raised $11,900 for Sonoma Raceway's charitable arm Speedway Children's Charities (SCC), bringing the 17-year total for the event to more than $187,100.